 - an intimate tour experience with no more than 8 visitors per guide (groups of up to 22 are welcome)

 - tea or coffee served in our delightful Wedgwood fine bone china cups

 - time to explore a wide range of exclusive gifts, books, and homewares at the TJC Shop

-William Johnston prided himself by championing – and setting the tone of – British interiors in Melbourne, especially with items that were from his stock at Kent Antiques in Armadale.
+William Johnston prided himself on championing – and setting the tone of – British interiors in Melbourne, especially with items that were from his stock at Kent Antiques in Armadale.
 He promoted the classic English craftsmanship of Chippendale and Hepplewhite and celebrated the ceramics of the wondrous potteries of Wedgwood, Bow and Chelsea.
-Through his own collecting and dealing he perfectly represented all that is eclectic and extraordinary of the long 18th century of design and influences on the fine and decorative arts in Britain.
+This exhibition explores design of the long 18th century and its influences on the fine and decorative arts in Britain.

 THE BEST OF BRITAIN | WILLIAM JOHNSTON: His Residence & Collection offers a traditional interpretation of the Collection.